-- 1. Select Tools > Options.

-- 2. Select the Fax-on-demand tab.

-- 3. In the Local phone number boxes, select the minimum and maximum digits for fax-on-demand services.

-- 4. Select OK.
+- 1. In the menu bar of the Administrator application, select Tools > Options. - 2.
+Select the Fax-on-demand tab. - 3.
+In the Local phone number boxes, select the minimum and maximum digits for fax-on-demand services. - 4.
+Select OK.